albertdveada/laravel-breeze-crud/README.md

 Built with passion for learning and growing.
 Enjoy! 🚀
 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the ``LICENSE.txt``.

 ---